nest-desktop/nest-desktop/docs/user/setup.rst

 **Windows** |windows| **and macOS** |apple|

 Docker Compose is included in Docker Desktop for Windows and macOS.
-For more information take a look at `installation guide of Docker Desktop <https://www.docker.com/get-started>`__.
+For more information take a look at the `installation guide of Docker Desktop <https://www.docker.com/get-started>`__.

 **Quick setup in Linux** |linux|